friflo/type-refinement-typescript/README.md

 ## Use cases

--   Validate example literals used to illustrate usage of complex type hierarchy (hundreds of class) at compile time.
+-   Validate example literals used to illustrate usage of a complex type hierarchy (hundreds of classes) at compile time.
     This is especially very helpful for developers which are new to Typescript and/or new to a complex type hierarchy.

 -   Create / validate / enhance unit tests especially for type declarations in DefinitelyTyped.

--   Represent & validate the regular expression pattern's and format's used in JSON Schema at compile time
+-   Represent & validate `pattern` and `format` annotated to properties in JSON Schema at compile time

 -   Represent & validate the invariant of objects with inter-property dependencies at compile time